Kaley Cuoco Talks 'Exciting' and 'Insane' First Months of Motherhood

 Loving that new mom life!
 Kaley Cuoco is embracing motherhood, enjoying life and going with the flow when it comes to parenting.

-Thursday's event marked the second public appearance the Flight Attendant star has made since welcoming her baby girl, after previously walking the red carpet with partner Tom Pelphrey in April at the premiere of his new show, Love & Death.
+Thursday's event marked the second public appearance the Flight Attendant star has made since welcoming her baby girl.
+She previously walked the red carpet with partner Tom Pelphrey in April at the premiere of his new HBO Max show, Love & Death.

 While Cuoco said that she and Pelphrey have enjoyed getting a chance to go out and spend some time together, she also admitted that she's "so obsessed" with her baby girl, and spends all the time with her just in awe.